mwbowers/mwbowers.github.io/reference/datagate/datagateado/adg-key-utils.md

 | Type | Description
 | --- | ---
-| [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32) | The count of total matching parts.
+| [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32) | The total number of matching parts between the AdgKeyTable and the DataRow, up to the specified maximum.